Tiger FM

 By Ronald Ssemagonja

-The Director General of the Uganda Civil Aviation Authority (UCAA), Fred Bamwesigye, has confirmed that Uganda’s aviation sector has significantly improved and that the future remains bright.
+The Director General of the Uganda Civil Aviation Authority (UCAA), Fred Bamwesigye, has confirmed that Uganda’s aviation sector has recorded significant improvement and that its future remains bright.

-He further noted that Uganda’s aviation safety rating stands at 72 percent, while security ratings are above 80 percent, describing this as good news for the country.
+He further noted that Uganda’s aviation safety rating stands at 72 per cent, while security ratings are above 80 per cent, describing this as positive news for the country.
 He also confirmed that Uganda has joined the 193 member states of the International Civil Aviation Organization (ICAO).

-“I want to take this opportunity to thank our stakeholders for honoring our invitation to this year’s stakeholders’ breakfast meeting.
-We do not take it for granted.
+“I would like to take this opportunity to thank our stakeholders for honouring our invitation to this year’s stakeholders’ breakfast meeting.
+We do not take this for granted.
 I would also like to inform you that the new terminal building is expected to be opened to the public in a phased manner starting in June 2026.
 Ladies and gentlemen, there is no tourism without aviation.
 The COVID-19 pandemic clearly demonstrated this reality.
 Despite the existence of national parks and other attractions, tourism came to a near standstill when air travel was disrupted,” Bamwesigye said.

-The Director General further emphasized that between the 2026/27 and 2029/30 financial years, UCAA will undertake a phased acquisition of a state-of-the-art surveillance system, including a backup independent overlay based on Automatic Dependent Surveillance–Broadcast (ADS-B), to guarantee continuity and availability of services.
+The Director General further emphasised that between the 2026/27 and 2029/30 financial years, UCAA will undertake a phased acquisition of a state-of-the-art surveillance system, including a backup independent overlay based on Automatic Dependent Surveillance–Broadcast (ADS-B), to guarantee the continuity and availability of services.

 He also disclosed that a full-scale emergency exercise to assess Entebbe International Airport’s readiness to respond to emergencies was successfully conducted in May 2025.
-The exercise tested inter-agency coordination, medical services, and stakeholder collaboration under high-stress conditions, in line with ICAO standards.
+The exercise tested inter-agency coordination, medical services and stakeholder collaboration under high-pressure conditions, in line with ICAO standards.

 Meanwhile, the Chairperson of the UCAA Board, Justice Steven Kavuma, who delivered a message from the State Minister as the chief guest, said Uganda’s hosting of the 48th Facilitation of Air Transport meeting in November 2025 further elevated the country’s international profile.